The Power Of Motivationon Fri Jan 10 2020 by Ingo Hinterding

-He remembered a situation when the CEO asked him and two of his collegues to create and launch no less than 100 new pages for the company website (I think it was mostly SEO related).
+He recalled a situation when the CEO asked him and two of his colleagues to create and launch no less than 100 new pages for the company website (I think it was mostly SEO related).
 The CEO wanted the new content to be online by Monday.
 That was on a Friday, of course.

-All three were committed to the company and they decided to spend all Saturday to get the job done, everbody from their home.
-My friend’s collegues started early, and by the time he joined them via chat later that day they were already frustrated about the sheer amount of work.
-They claimed it would be impossible to get the work done within the short time given.
+All three were committed to the company and they decided to spend all Saturday to get the job done, everybody from their home.
+My friend’s colleagues started early, and by the time he joined them via chat later that day they were frustrated about the sheer amount of work.
+They claimed it would be impossible to get the work done given the short time.

 The support cavalry arrives

 Luckily, my friend anticipated the situation and had already asked two of his friends who knew their way around WordPress if they could do him a favor and help them out that day.
 With five people in total, the task would have a chance to succeed.
 He informed the others in the chat and asked the developer to create two more accounts for his friends so they could directly work with the rest of the team.